Click the + by each question to see the answer.

 Q: Are there opportunities for photography on SABO activities?

-A: Yes.
+A: Absolutely!
 The small group size and relaxed pace of SABO tours and workshops are more compatible with photography than the average birding tour.
 While photography is not the primary focus (pun intended) of SABO’s activities, we do our best to accommodate all participants.

 Q: I’m already a member.
 How do I renew my membership?